 High-functioning depression can be difficult to identify.
 If someone else has it, they’re usually fairly good at making it look like everything is ok on the outside.
 If you have it, you might tell yourself that you’re achieving all of your obligations and don’t have a problem.

-If you have high-functioning depression, you might not have the same symptoms as someone with major depression.
+You might not have the same symptoms as someone with major depression if you have high-functioning depression.
 High-functioning depression symptoms may also be similar to, but less intense than, those associated with major depression.

 According to the Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM-5), someone with high-functioning depression has a depressed mood for the majority of the day on more occasions than not for at least two years.
 In addition to that, you must have at least two of the following symptoms to be diagnosed with high-functioning depression: